 You must also take a look at the beautiful Hotel La Quinta Roja, which is opposite the Convent of San Fransisco.
 The building has been restored to its former glory and is well worth splashing out to spend the night.

-Approaching Garachico from the south has some dramatic scenery and the road down to the town is steep and very winding.
-Garachico was once north Tenerife’s principle port, until it was destroyed by a volcanic eruption in 1706 from the Negra volcano and completely blocked up the port with lava.
-The area where the sea port was is now dry land and has been built on.
+Approaching Garachico from the south has some dramatic scenery, the road down to the town is steep and very winding.
+Garachico was once north Tenerife’s principal port until it was destroyed by a volcanic eruption in 1706 from the Negra volcano and completely blocked up the harbour with lava.
+The area where the seaport was is now dry land and has been built on.
 The town has had its share of misfortune in the past, having been afflicted by earthquakes and the plague.Places to Stay in Garachico

 Garachico is full of charm and character, and makes an excellent base to explore the mountains of north Tenerife known as Teno Massif, however the town does not cater for tourists on the scale of the major resorts, and is really an ideal place to stay for just a few days.